surtarso/ASAPCabinetFE/README.md

 Start the table in "Screenshot Mode" (default: s) and follow the on-screen instructions.

-**2.** Use the generator to record your screen and create media (PNGs or MP4s) for the frontend, saved to paths specified in `config.ini`.
+**2.** Use the generator to record your screen and create media (PNGs or MP4s) for the frontend, saved to paths specified in `settings.json`.
 ```sh
 ./generate_media.sh --help
 ```